ashton314/emacs-bedrock/README.md

 Once you're happy, you should just copy `init.el` and `early-init.el` to `~/.emacs.d/`.

+## Screenshots

-## Mixins
+## Extras

-For those who'd like a little more help in tailoring Emacs for specific purposes, the `mixins/` folder contains a few files that can be included via `(load-file "mixin/mixin-name.el")` from the `init.el` file, or copied wholesale or in part into `init.el` directly.
+For those who'd like a little more help in tailoring Emacs for specific purposes, the `extras/` folder contains a few Emacs Lisp files with example configurations for various packages.
+You can copy just the config you want into `init.el` or include them wholesale via `(load-file "~/.emacs.d/extras/file-name.el")`.

-**NOTE:** If you copy the `mixin/` directory to `~/.emacs.d/` or wherever you're setting `user-emacs-directory`, then simply incrementing the appropriate lines in the `init.el` file should work.
+**NOTE:** If you copy the `extras/` directory to `~/.emacs.d/` or wherever you're setting `user-emacs-directory`, then simply incrementing the appropriate lines in the `init.el` file should work.

-Mixins:
+Extras:

  - Base UI Enhancements
  - Development tools